2014/15 SCC Transfer Success Center Workshops

-2014/15 SCC Transfer Success Center Workshops

 Application Review Appointments:

 Once you've completely filled out your university applications, the Transfer Center staff will be happy to review them before you submit the app to the university (most can't be edited after submission!).
-Use our computers or bring your own laptop if you prefer - we have wifi - and we can review most apps in just a few minutes.
+Use our computers or bring your own laptop if you prefer, and we can review most apps in just a few minutes.

 Cal State and UC Application Workshop: